 - Patellar Luxation

-- This is a knee condition that is present in small dogs when they are born, and can cause them to not be able to walk properly.
-This condition could cause need for surgery.
+- This is a knee condition that is present in small dogs when they are born and can cause them to be unable to walk correctly.
+This condition could cause the need for surgery.

 - Brachycephalic Syndrome

 - This is caused by their flat face(or shortened snout).
-This can cause issues such as sniffling, coughing, snorting, and fainting.
+This can cause sniffling, coughing, snorting, and fainting.
 Heat can trigger this condition because it can cause the breathing airways to swell.

 - Skin Fold Dermatitis

-- Which is caused by not cleaning the skin folds on the face of your Pekingese, and causes severe skin irritation.
+- This is caused by not cleaning the skin folds on the face of your Pekingese and causes severe skin irritation.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?